sandordargo/sandordargo.github.io/_drafts/in_progress/technical/FINISH-overload-by-return-type-cpp.md

 ## Using non-type template arguments

 Let's make our first steps.
-In this next example, we have the same function parameter (none, in fact), but we also take a template parameter and specialize based on that:
+In the next example, we have the same function parameter (none, in fact), but we also take a template parameter and specialize based on that:

 ```cpp
 #include <iostream>